How COVID in India affects patients in Africa | DW | 27.05.2021

 Many Nigerians as well as Kenyans go to India to treat "heart diseases, cancer, diseases of the kidney and diseases related to orthopedics and spine," according to Nigerian surgeon Dr. Mohammed Jamil.

-India is Africa's largest trading partner by gross national income and Kenya's number one destination for medical tourists.
+India is among Africa's largest trading partners by gross national income and is Kenya's number one destination for medical tourists.

 The weather on the Indian sub-continent is similar to that on the African continent.
 It's the same for living conditions, where people spend more time outdoors than indoors.
 Aerosol experts say transmission of the coronavirus occurs more frequently indoors than outdoors — the main reason why the Northern Hemisphere has been affected more so than the South.